al3xtjames/Gigabyte-GA-Z77X-macOS-Install/README.md

 Support files for Gigabyte GA-Z77X motherboards running OS X 10.9+.

 These support files can help you configure the post-installation process on Gigabyte GA-Z77X motherboards.
-The current repository uses a custom SSDT (customized for each motherboard) as well as config.plist edits to patch everything on the fly regardless of differing BIOS versions.
-Manual DSDT edits are no longer needed and are no longer included in this repo.
+The current repository uses custom SSDTs for each motherboard along with the GA-Z77X.sh post-installation script to create a working OS X installation.

 ### Usage
 [![asciicast](https://asciinema.org/a/0xufcqxd6jm3qwo1ss0asegd6.png)](https://asciinema.org/a/0xufcqxd6jm3qwo1ss0asegd6)
 Please refer [to the wiki](https://github.com/theracermaster/Gigabyte-GA-Z77X-DSDT-Patch/wiki) for more information as well as detailed instructions.

 ### Supported Motherboards
-Currently, the following motherboards are supported by the GA-Z77X script and the custom SSDTs in the repo:
+Currently, the following motherboards are supported by the GA-Z77X.sh script and the custom SSDTs in the repo:
 - GA-Z77X-D3H
 - GA-Z77X-UD3H (-WB WIFI)
 - GA-Z77X-UD4H